Skip to content

 4. Communication: Prefixes facilitate effective communication among scientists globally, regardless of their native measurement systems, by providing a standardized way to express values.

-5. Versatility: Prefixes can be attached to various units, making them adaptable to different physical quantities.
+5. Versatility: Prefixes can be attached to various units.
+This makes them adaptable to different physical quantities.
 They can be attached to time (seconds), distance (meters), or energy (joules).

 6. Scientific Notation: Prefixes are an integral part of scientific notation.
 They are a concise way to represent very large or small numbers.
 They aid in theoretical calculations and data analysis.